Interpreting nebular emission lines in the high-redshift Universe: Acknowledgements

 \section{Acknowledgements}

+We thank the anonymous referee for a constructive report that has improved this manuscript.
 We thank the \eagle\, team for their efforts in developing the \eagle\, simulation code.
 This work used the DiRAC@Durham facility managed by the Institute for Computational Cosmology on behalf of the STFC DiRAC HPC Facility (www.dirac.ac.uk).
 The equipment was funded by BEIS capital funding via STFC capital grants ST/K00042X/1, ST/P002293/1, ST/R002371/1 and ST/S002502/1, Durham University and STFC operations grant ST/R000832/1.
 DiRAC is part of the National e-Infrastructure.

 APV, SMW and WJR acknowledge support from the Sussex Astronomy Centre STFC Consolidated Grant (ST/X001040/1).
 SL acknowledges the supports from the National Natural Science Foundation of China (No. 12588202, 12473015).